SiphTheDev/CRCP5301/readme.md

 - PreLoadTesting

 ### V - Prototyping Elements
-Individual sketches to work out code challenges independently of the full project
+Individual sketches to work out code challenges independently of the full project - the apparent redundance between these is the result of several false starts testing different libraries.
 - Enemy & Grid Test
+- Grid Test Two
+- Image and Animation Test
+- Tile Mapping Test

+### VI - Project Ascent
+The home of the actual game files
+- Project Ascent

 ***